Erdos-Team-DaVinci/bird-classifcation/README.md

 ### Demo Dataset
 We created an independent dataset of 22 bird species with 1-3 images per species, photographed by an amateur photographer, Isaac Ahuvia, in Long Island, NY.
-The images were minimally preprocessed in 2 ways.
-1) All images were cropped in relation to the center of the image and resampled to our desired size of 224 x 224 pixels.
-2) Images were cropped manually such that the bird consumed approximately 50% or more of the image, and resampled to our desired size.
-An example of the preprocession is as below:
+The images were minimally preprocessed in 2 ways: 1) all images were cropped in relation to the center of the image and resampled to our desired size of 224 x 224 pixels, and 2) images were cropped manually such that the bird took up approximately 50% or more of the image, and resampled to our desired size.
+An example of the preprocessing is as below:

 ![RUBY THROATED HUMMINGBIRD](https://user-images.githubusercontent.com/90373346/171991573-f5b31a99-1e62-4639-a631-040c44b6b15f.jpg)